 New Market Tax Credit

 New Market Tax Credits (NMTC) attract private capital to low-income communities by providing federal income tax offsets for investments in housing, schools, and other projects.
-NMTC leverage $8 in private investments for every federal dollar spending, has created 178 million square feet in commercial space, and has financed over 5,400 businesses.
+NMTC leverages $8 in private investments for every federal dollar spent, has created 178 million square feet in commercial space, and has financed over 5,400 businesses.
 The credit has a proven track record in low-income communities and its loss would be devastating for revitalization efforts in these neighborhoods.

 Private Activity Bonds

-Private Activity Bonds (PABs) are tax-exempt bonds issued by state and local governments to drive private investments in community development, housing, infrastructure and educational projects.
+Private Activity Bonds (PABs) are tax-exempt bonds issued by state and local governments to drive private investments in community development, housing, infrastructure, and educational projects.
 The bill would remove the tax exemption for PABs, which would devastate infrastructure and housing investments in communities across the country.
 PABs are also required for the use of the 4 percent LIHTC and its elimination would essentially eliminate the 4 percent credit.

 Maintains but repeals the ability of issuers to advance refund municipal bonds

 Municipal Bonds are the primary tool for financing critical local infrastructure projects.
 The tax reform proposal leaves in place the current preferential tax treatment for these bonds.
 However, the bill makes a technical change with significant fiscal impact by eliminating the ability to advance refund outstanding bonds.

 Under current law, governmental bonds and 501(c)(3) bonds are permitted one advance refund.
 This allows public issuers to take advantage of fluctuations in interest rates to realize considerable savings on debt service, which ultimately benefits taxpayers.
 In 2016, the advance refunding of more than $120 billion of municipal securities saved taxpayers at least $3 billion.